jhumelsine/jhumelsine.github.io/_posts/2024-02-07-decorator-design-pattern.md

 <img src="/assets/DecoratorGoFObjects.png" alt="Decorator Objects via GoF" width = "50%" align="center" style="padding-right: 20px;">

-This design supports any number of `Decorator` objects.
+This design supports any number of _`Decorator`_ objects instandiated from concrete classes.

 The GoF design is better than my multiple Proxies design, but one thing still bugs me about this design.
 It depends upon the concrete class developer calling `super.execute()`.
 I’m not convinced that developers will always call the parent’s `super.execute()` method, and there are no warnings or errors if they do not.